Google Shopping Ads: Everything You Need to Know

 Step 1: Create a Google Merchant Center Account

-You’ll need a Google Merchant Center account to create a Google Shopping ads campaign.
-If you don’t have one already, you can create one here.
+A Google Merchant Center account is required to run a Google Shopping ads campaign.

 "Tell Google about your business" window in Google Merchant Center